bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

-Resize PVC
+### Resize PVC

 Your application is a success.
-Your data continues to grow, and it’s becoming apparently that you need more disk.
-That’s great: you can resize your PVC directly on your postgresclusters.postgres-operator.crunchydata.com custom resource with minimal to zero downtime.
+Your data continues to grow, and it"s becoming apparently that you need more disk.
+That"s great: you can resize your PVC directly on your postgresclusters.postgres-operator.crunchydata.com custom resource with minimal to zero downtime.

 PVC resizing, also known as volume expansion, is a function of your storage class: it must support volume resizing.
 Additionally, PVCs can only be sized up: you cannot shrink the size of a PVC.

 You can adjust PVC sizes on all of the managed storage instances in a Postgres instance that are using Kubernetes storage.
 These include:

-    spec.instances.dataVolumeClaimSpec.resources.requests.storage: The Postgres data directory (aka your database). spec.backups.pgbackrest.repos.volume.volumeClaimSpec.resources.requests.storage: The pgBackRest repository when using “volume” storage
+    spec.instances.dataVolumeClaimSpec.resources.requests.storage: The Postgres data directory (aka your database). spec.backups.pgbackrest.repos.volume.volumeClaimSpec.resources.requests.storage: The pgBackRest repository when using "volume" storage

 The above should be familiar: it follows the same pattern as the standard Kubernetes PVC structure.

-For example, let’s say we want to update our hippo Postgres cluster so that each instance now uses a 10Gi PVC and our backup repository uses a 20Gi PVC.
+For example, let"s say we want to update our hippo Postgres cluster so that each instance now uses a 10Gi PVC and our backup repository uses a 20Gi PVC.
 We can do so with the following markup:

 apiVersion: postgres-operator.crunchydata.com/v1beta1
 kind: PostgresCluster